vsenk0as/db1000n-linode/README.md

 ### How it works

-Script creates linodes in random active region and setup everything for bombardier.
+Script creates linodes in random active region and setup everything for run `db1000n`.

 Instance is running with existing password from env file, also cheapest linode is used (5 usd month)